YashGupta4/HangMan/README.md

-# Stadium Management System
+# HANGMAN Game
-this is a Stadium Management System
+This is word guessing game